takezoe/doctools/README.md

 ###memo

 Write a memo for a reminder.
-Memo is listed at the index page.
+Memo is listed at the side bar.

 ```
 {{memo message}}